 What does it cost to construct a metal barn house, and how do you get started?
 Is a barndominium kit right for you?

 In this introduction, we’re going to cover all the basics so you can make an informed choice.

 Let’s start out by looking at some of our favorite barndo builds and then defining what a barndominium is.

 While our focus in this guide is on barndominiums as homes, keep in mind that you can also use them as a shop house and other commercial structures too.

 We first heard of this new style of construction when speaking with a client in Austin, Texas.
 She called and asked us about if we knew of any barndominium builders with custom barn floor plans with living quarters on the 2nd floor.

-She wanted to blend a farmhouse style plan with steel framing construction.
+She wanted to blend a energy efficient farmhouse style plan with steel framing construction.

 There are so many reasons to think about choosing a barn style house!